huahaiy/talks/conj2018/PITCHME.md

 ### Time to Bring back Symbolic AI

-- (Semi)solving perception lays the foundation for symbolic AI
+- (Semi-)solving perception lays the foundation for symbolic AI
 - The same forces leading to the rise of DL apply to symbolic AI
   - More powerful hardware
-  - Better software tools
+  - Better software tools and practices
-  - More abundant data
+  - More abundant realistic data

 ---